How Reverse Mortgages Work Homeowners Guide

 How Much Money Can I Get with a Reverse Mortgage?

 There are several factors that go into calculating how much of your home’s equity you can convert to cash with a reverse mortgage.
-Current interest rates, age, and your home’s appraised value are all taken into consideration.
-Typically, the range of funds you can qualify for will be between 50% and 70% of your home’s value.
+Current reverse mortgage interest rates, age, and your home’s appraised value are all taken into consideration.
+Typically, the range of funds you can qualify for will be between 30% and 70% of your home’s value.
 The fastest way to get an estimate is to use our HECM quote calculator.
 This is a free, no-obligation tool which provides a fast and accurate quote in minutes.
 For more reverse mortgage info, get in touch with our experts today.

 More than a half million Americans have already made a reverse mortgage part of their financial plan, and according to a study, 94% of reverse mortgage borrowers enjoy improved peace of mind as a result of the loan.7